-Men most often are only carriers of this disease, and only women have symptoms.
-And in women, candida does not always cause illness.
-Since thrush is one of the most frequent diseases in the female part, it is required to regularly visit a gynecologist and get tested for microflora.
-The main symptoms can be itching, burning, heterogeneous white cheesy discharge with a sour smell.
+Men are most often just carriers of this disease, and the symptoms are only in women.
+Yes, and in women, the fungus candida does not always cause the disease.
+Since thrush is one of the most frequent diseases in the female part, it is required to regularly visit a gynecologist and take tests for microflora.
+Of the main symptoms may be itching, burning, heterogeneous white curdled discharge with an acidic odor.

-If thrush is not treated, it can give a lot of complications.
+If thrush is not treated, it can give many complications.
 Cervicitis (cervical candidiasis), cystitis (inflammation of the bladder), urethritis (inflammation of the urethra).
-When candidiasis goes along with other sexually transmitted diseases, it can even lead to infertility.
-But with the rapid diagnosis of thrush and immediate treatment, no complications usually occur.
+When candidiasis passes in conjunction with other sexually transmitted diseases, it can even lead to infertility.
+But with rapid diagnosis of thrush and immediate treatment, no complications usually arise.

-Question: How is the disease transmitted?
-Is it possible to have sex with thrush?
+Question: How is this disease transmitted?
+Can I have sex with thrush?

-The disease is sexually transmitted.
-If one of the partners is a candida carrier, it should be treated both.
-For the period of taking the medications, it is better to refuse intimate intimacy, or it is necessary to use condoms, even with oral sex.
-Thrush can also occur in the oral cavity, which is fraught with even less pleasant symptoms.
+The disease is transmitted sexually.
+If one of the partners is a carrier of candidiasis, both should be treated.
+For the period of taking drugs it is better to give up intimacy or to use condoms, even with oral sex.
+Thrush can also appear in the oral cavity, which is fraught with even less pleasant symptoms.

-Question: Does thrush hinder pregnancy?
-How to plan a child for chronic thrush?
+Q: Does the yeast infection get pregnant?
+How to plan a child with chronic thrush?

-By itself, thrush is not a serious problem when trying to get pregnant, but because of the acidic environment in the vagina, most sperm still die on the way to the egg.
-For this reason, for a successful attempt to conceive, a man must be completely healthy, and the sperm cells are as mobile as possible, which is not so common.
+Thrush itself is not a serious problem when trying to get pregnant, but because of the acidic environment in the vagina, most spermatozoa still die on the way to the egg.
+For this reason, for a successful attempt to get pregnant a man should be completely healthy, and spermatozoa are maximally mobile, which is not so common.

-Pregnancy can even provoke thrush for those who have never had it.
-Before childbirth, the birth canal sanitation should be carried out to reduce the risk of infection of the baby - consult your gynecologist in this regard.
+Pregnancy can even provoke thrush in those who have never been sick with it.
+Before childbirth, you need to sanitize the birth canal to reduce the risk of infection of the baby - consult your gynecologist on this.

-During pregnancy, it is not the disease itself that is dangerous, but a treatment that can harm an unborn baby.
-When planning pregnancy and chronic thrush requires regular monitoring by a doctor.
-With chronic course of the disease and unsuccessful attempts to get pregnant, artificial fertilization is often recommended in a clinical setting - this is a proven and effective method, but it requires additional financial costs.
+During pregnancy, it's not the disease itself that is dangerous, but the treatment that can harm the future child.
+When planning pregnancy and chronic thrush, regular monitoring with a doctor is required.
+With chronic course of the disease and unsuccessful attempts to become pregnant, it is often recommended that artificial insemination in clinical settings is a proven and effective method, but it requires additional financial costs.

-Question: What do you recommend for the prevention of disease?
+Question: What do you recommend for the prevention of the disease?

-Girls should be attentive to their intimate hygiene.
-It is necessary to change the pads and tampons at least once every 4 hours.
+Girls should be careful about their intimate hygiene.
+Change pads and tampons at least once every 4 hours.
 If antibiotics are taken during illness, it is better to drink a course of probiotics to maintain a healthy intestinal microflora.
-It is also recommended to wear comfortable underwear and give up the panty-string.
-And, of course, do not forget to regularly take an appointment with a gynecologist.
+It is also recommended to wear comfortable underwear and give up panties-string.
+And, of course, do not forget to regularly take a gynecologist's appointment.
 Men, not to become a carrier

-Every second woman passes through thrush, and doctors do not consider this disease to be serious.
-With proper care and proper treatment, candidiasis cannot prevent one from becoming pregnant.
-But since even in healthy girls, against the background of hormonal changes in the body, thrush can occur during pregnancy, it is not worth worrying about - well-chosen treatment and advice from a doctor will help to avoid adverse effects, including on the unborn child.
+Every second woman passes through the thrush, and doctors do not consider this disease to be serious.
+With proper care of yourself and proper treatment, candidiasis can not prevent getting pregnant.
+But since even in healthy girls against hormonal changes in the body during pregnancy, thrush may appear, it is not worth worrying about - properly selected treatment and doctor's consultations will help to avoid harmful consequences, including the future child.